GitLeeRepo/JavaScriptNotes/JavaScriptNotes.md

 # Data Types

 JavaScript is not a strongly typed language in that you do not declare the type when the variable is created.
 Its type is determined by what it is assigned an how it is used.
-It contains three primative types: number, string, and boolean, with everything else being an object.
+It contains three primitive types: number, string, and boolean, with everything else being an object.

 * **number** - there is no distinction between real and integer type variables.
 All numbers are represented by 64 bit floating point numbers.
 It does allow integers to be stored with precision between -2^53 abd 2^54.
 * **strings** - strings in JavaScript are immutable, meaning they can't be changed, you can only create a new modified version of the string.
 So JavaScript functions such as replace() do not change the original string, but instead must be assigned to a new string.
 * **boolean** - binary (only two possible values) true/false, yes/no, on/off.  true/false are predefined and used to set and evaluate booleans.
 * **object** - everything else is an Object.
-JavaScript does include predefined objects such as **Date** (including Time) that include constucts for initializing and predefined methods and properties for working with them.
+JavaScript does include predefined objects such as **Date** (including Time) that include constructs for initializing and predefined methods and properties for working with them.
 Another example would be the **RegExp** object for dealing with regular expressions.

 Primitive types (number, string, and boolean) are value types and immutable, while objects are reference types and mutable